even, if for all \(x\) from its domain is true: \(f(-x)=f(x)\) .

 Consider the function \(f(x)=x^3-3x^2+4\) .

-Therefore, its zeros are: \(x=-1;2\) .
+Can be multiplied: \ Therefore, its zeros are: \(x=-1;2\) .

 If we find the derivative \(f"(x)=3x^2-6x\) , then we get two extreme points \(x_(max)=0, x_(min)=2\) .